silx-kit/silx/doc/source/virtualenv.rst

     source silx_venv/bin/activate

-After activating your new virtualenv, this python interpreter and the package tools are used, instead of the ones from the system.
+After activating your new virtualenv, this python interpreter and its package tools are used, instead of the ones from the system.

 Any libraries you will install or upgrade will be inside the virtual environment, and will not affect the rest of system.

+To deactivate the virtual environment, just type ``deactivate``.

 Upgrade pip
 ***********